mindee/doctr/v0.2.1/_sources/using_models.rst.txt

 .. currentmodule:: doctr.models

-For a given task, DocTR provides a Predictor, which is composed of 2 components:
+For a given task, docTR provides a Predictor, which is composed of 2 components:

 * PreProcessor: a module in charge of making inputs directly usable by the deep learning model.
 * Model: a deep learning model, implemented with all supported deep learning backends (TensorFlow & PyTorch) along with its specific post-processor to make outputs structured and reusable.